8 critical talent acquisition and recruitment trends in 2024 recruitment management system (RMS)

 Why is recruitment important?

 Employees are the lifeblood of companies, so finding and attracting the best candidates possible is of utmost importance.
-A poor recruitment effort can result in unfilled jobs and a loss of revenue, while successful recruitment will bring in the right candidates on a timely basis, ensuring a business is able to continue to move forward.
+A poor recruitment effort can result in unfilled jobs and a loss of revenue, while successful recruitment will bring in the right candidates quickly and ensure a business can move forward.

-Also, in a competitive hiring market, employee retention can be tricky, but an effective recruitment strategy can minimize that risk by ensuring the right people are hired into the right roles.
+In a competitive hiring market, employee retention can be tricky, but an effective recruitment strategy minimizes that risk by ensuring the right people are hired into the right roles.

 How does recruitment work?

-To ensure an organization's recruitment activities are well thought out, effective and efficient, an organization may develop a recruitment strategy.
-The recruitment strategy may cover items such as the size of the organization, the overall economy, the competition for similar candidates, the attractiveness of the organization, labor laws and other legal considerations.
+To ensure recruitment activities are well thought out, effective and efficient, an organization should develop a recruitment strategy covering items such as the organization's size and attractiveness, the overall economy, the competition for similar candidates, labor laws and other considerations.

-Generally, the hiring process is similar across organizations; however, the number of steps in the process and its associated tasks may vary.
-For example, one organization may ask candidates to do a pre-hire assessment, whereas the next does not.
+The hiring process is similar across organizations, however, the steps and associated tasks can vary.
+For example, one organization might require candidates to do a pre-hire assessment while others might not.

-• Conduct a job analysis to determine what is needed in the position.
+• Conduct a job analysis to determine position requirements.

-• Develop a job posting, which is similar to the job description but written with a marketing slant that takes advantage of the employer brand to help attract candidates.
+• Develop a job posting, which is like the job description but written with a marketing slant that takes advantage of the employer brand to help attract candidates.

-• Using your applicant tracking system (ATS), post the job posting.
-It is often posted internally on the company's Intranet or web portal to notify employees and on the organization's external career site, job boards and social media.
+• Use an applicant tracking system (ATS) to post the job.
+Common places to post jobs include the company's intranet or web portal to notify employees and the organization's external recruitment or career site, job boards and social media.

-• Educate everyone involved in the hiring process to ensure they are aware of the laws and company guidelines they need to follow.
-Examples may include not asking candidates their age, marital status or other personal information that is not directly related to the job they will perform.
+• Educate everyone involved in the hiring process to ensure awareness of the laws and company guidelines they need to follow.
+Examples include not asking candidates their age, marital status and other personal information not directly related to the job.

-• Perform a first interview, possibly by phone to confirm basic information and gauge the interest of the candidate.
+• Perform a first interview, possibly by phone, to confirm basic information and gauge the candidate's interest.

-• Develop and share interview guides to help hiring managers conduct good interviews.
+• Develop and share interview process guidance to help hiring managers conduct good interviews.

-• Perform a second interview with the hiring manager or hiring team.
-In small organizations, interviewees may also meet with the CEO or executive director.
+• Conduct a second interview with the hiring manager or hiring team.
+In small organizations, interviewees might also meet with the CEO or executive director.

 • Send a pre-hire assessment to the candidate.
-This can be a personality type test, a coding test for software development roles and so on.
+This can be a personality type test, a coding test for software development roles or similar assessments.

 • Perform reference checks with current and former employers and personal references.

-• Carry out background checks, such as validating the candidate's education, or do a criminal history check.
+• Carry out background checks, such as validating the candidate's education, and do a criminal history check.

-• Have the candidate take a drug test, assuming it is legal in your jurisdiction and required for the position.
+• Have the candidate take a drug test, if that's legal in your jurisdiction and required for the position.

-• Negotiate the contract, including salary or hourly rate, number of vacation days, bonus eligibility, and potential other items offered by the company or requested by the candidate.
+• Negotiate the contract, including salary or hourly rate, number of vacation days, bonus eligibility and other items the company offers or the candidate requests.

-• Send the offer to the candidate for review and sign-off.
+• Send the job offer to the candidate for review and acceptance.

 • Hire the candidate, and move them to the onboarding process.

-Recruiting consists of seven key steps from job description to onboarding.
+Recruiting consists of seven key steps from job analysis and description to onboarding.

 Sources of recruitment

-On the other hand, external candidates can bring fresh eyes, enthusiasm and skills to a company, but it is vital to ensure new employees will be a good fit in the company culture.
+External candidates can bring fresh eyes, enthusiasm and skills to a company, but it's vital to ensure new employees will be a good cultural fit.
+Recruiters must ensure that external candidates learn about the company culture as part of the hiring process.

 Types of recruiting techniques

-Although some companies still rely on a "We're Hiring" sign on the door, many companies tackle recruitment the way they do marketing -- with a multi-tiered approach.
-Recruitment marketing can include everything from promotion on social media to billboard ads, public relations (PR) campaigns and even bonuses to current employees for successful candidate referrals.
+Some companies still rely on a "help wanted" sign on the door, but most organization tackle recruitment the way they do marketing -- with a multi-tiered approach.
+Recruitment marketing can include everything from promotion on social media to billboard ads, public relations campaigns and even bonuses to current employees for successful candidate referrals.

 • Internal recruitment.
-Post open positions on your internal career site so current employees can apply.
+Post open positions on your internal career site.

 • Retained recruitment.
-Hire a third party to fill open positions.
-You pay an upfront fee for the recruitment work and may pay an additional fee once a candidate is hired.
+Hire a third-party recruitment agency to fill job vacancies.
+This can involve an upfront fee and perhaps an additional fee once a candidate is hired.

 • Contingency recruiting.
-Similarly, this option involves using a third party to recruit on your behalf, but you only pay a fee if a qualified candidate is hired.
+Engage a third party to recruit on your behalf, but pay a fee only if a qualified candidate is hired.

-• Staffing recruiting.
+• Staffing recruitment.
 This type of recruiting also involves a third-party recruiter but is often used to fill short-term or temporary jobs.

 • Outplacement recruiting.
-This type of recruiting is sometimes offered to employees who have been involuntarily terminated.
-The service, in addition to other services offered by an outplacement company, are there to support former employees with their job search.
+A type of recruiting is sometimes offered to employees who have been involuntarily terminated.
+The service supports former employees in their job search.

-• Recruitment process outsourcing (RPO).
-In this case, the organization completely outsources its recruitment function to a third party.
-The primary goal is to reduce the cost of the recruiting process.
+• Recruitment process outsourcing.
+RPO involves completely outsourcing recruitment to a third party.
+The goal is to reduce the cost of recruiting and allow resources to be allocated elsewhere.

 • Temporary recruitment professional.
-You may want to hire a temporary employee or consultant to help your recruitment team occasionally rather than hiring a full-time recruiter.
+A temporary employee or consultant is hired to help an organization's recruitment team occasionally rather than hiring a full-time recruiter.

 • Career fairs.
 Whether in person or virtual, these events give your organization an opportunity to meet qualified candidates and market your employer brand.

 • Campus recruiting.
-Participating in campus recruiting events can help in recruiting new grads or co-op students.
+Participating in campus recruiting events can help in recruiting new graduates and co-op students.

 • Employee development and succession planning.
-Developing employees and preparing them for a new role is an excellent opportunity for the employees and reduces the risks associated with external candidates.
+Developing employees and preparing them for a new role is good for the employees and reduces risks associated with hiring external candidates.

 • Partnering with outside organizations.
-You might do this to attract a more diverse workforce or support underrepresented communities, such as immigrants and minorities.
+This approach attracts a more diverse workforce and underrepresented communities, such as immigrants and minorities.

 • Networking.
 Meeting other people in the community provides an opportunity to share information about your organization.